aws-solutions-library-samples/guidance-for-using-floating-virtual-fixed-ip-address-with-load-balancing-on-aws/README.md

 ## Cleanup
 To remove the guidance and the related AWS infrastructure follow the steps below:
-1. Remove the `ApplicationStack` using command:
+1. Remove the `ApplicationStack` Cloud Fomation stack using command:
 ```bash
 cdk destroy ApplicationStack
 ```
 Confirm the removal of the ApplicationStack.

-2. Remove the `VpcStack` using command:
+2. Remove the `VpcStack` Cloud Fomation stack using command:
 ```bash
 cdk destroy VpcStack
 ```